 You may review the Financial Aid Award Notices you received from the Financial Aid Office each year or you may view the Promissory Notes you signed for the Private Loans.

 Who do I send my monthly payments to in order to repay my loans?

 The Loan “Servicer” is a company that collects the payments from you as you are repaying your loans.
 Beginning with the 2010-2011 school year, there was a change in the federal student loan program.
 If you borrowed federal student loans prior to that year, you may end up having more than one Loan Servicer.
 This means each month you will receive bills from different companies requesting payment for that month for your federal student loans.

-You can find the name of your Loan Servicers for your federal student loans by visiting NSLDS.ed.gov
+You can find the name of your Loan Servicers for your federal student loans by visiting studentaid.gov.

 If you borrowed private loans, those loans will have their own Servicer.
-However information about your private loans will NOT be on NSLDS.
+However information about your private loans will NOT be on the federal website.